 B3.4 Promoting and Developing the SHSM

 Specific activities related to the promotion and marketing of the SHSM should be identified in discussions with the school SHSM team and advisory committee and incorporated into the SHSM action plan.
-Boards might want to consider a centralized approach to SHSM promotion through flyers, posters, radio and television commercials, and promotional items.
+Boards might want to consider a centralized approach to SHSM promotion through flyers, posters, social media, radio and television commercials, and promotional items.

 How can you build awareness among students, parents, and key stakeholders?